- →What Is the Qualification Challenge Before AI?

 Key Takeaway

 In the semiconductor industry, equipment qualification is one of the most resource-intensive stages of production ramp.
 Every new tool that enters a fab must be meticulously tuned — a process that traditionally consumes hundreds of test wafers, weeks of engineering time, and significant opportunity cost from delayed production.
-For a leading semiconductor equipment manufacturer running a fleet of 20 advanced deposition tools, these costs had reached an inflection point: over $2.4 million per year in wafer spend and engineering overhead for qualification alone.
+To make the economics concrete, this article works through a modeled scenario for a representative fleet of 20 advanced deposition tools, where conventional qualification can reach on the order of $2.4 million per year in wafer spend and engineering overhead.

-- 100 test wafers per tool for initial qualification, at an average cost of $850 per wafer (including materials, processing time, and metrology)
+- 100 test wafers per tool for initial qualification, at an assumed $850 per wafer (materials, processing time, and metrology)

 - 3–4 weeks of engineering time per tool, involving 2–3 senior process engineers